-The evaluation criteria across modes of assessment include the following:

-- Demonstration of key knowledge related to the content of course - Demonstration of an ability to apply the knowledge in a given problem or case study - Critical ability evident in applying appropriate methods/knowledge in a given case and/or developing theory-based and literature based arguments. - Structure and presentation - Use of English language

-More detailed assessment criteria will be provided to you in the module handbook document or posted on the course webpage, if deemed necessary.
+Test, Short Answer Questions, Essay Development Questions, Problem Solving, Written Assignment, Report/Report, Oral Examination, Public Presentation, Laboratory Paper, Clinical Patient Examination, Artistic Interpretation, Other/Other Explicitly defined assessment criteria and if and where they are accessible by students are mentioned.
+The evaluation criteria across modes of assessment include the following: Demonstration of key knowledge related to the content of course Demonstration of an ability to apply the knowledge in a given problem or case study Critical ability evident in applying appropriate methods/knowledge in a given case and/or developing theory-based and literature based arguments.
+Structure and presentation Use of English language Use of English language More detailed assessment criteria will be provided to you in the module handbook document or posted on the course webpage, if deemed necessary.

-- Elentably, A. (2016).
-Shipping Finance and Shipping Accounting, LAP LAMBERT Academic Publishing. - Kieso, D.E., Weygandt, J.J, Warfield, T.D.
+Elentably, A. (2016).
+Shipping Finance and Shipping Accounting, LAP LAMBERT Academic Publishing.Kieso, D.E., Weygandt, J.J, Warfield, T.D.
 (2020).
-Intermediate Accounting IFRS, Willey. - Lykkesfeldt, P., & Kjaergaard, L.L.
+Intermediate Accounting IFRS, Willey.

+Lykkesfeldt, P., & Kjaergaard, L.L.
 (2022).
-Investor Relations and ESG Reporting in a Regulatory Perspective: A Practical Guide for Financial Market Participants, Palgrave Macmillan. - Budding, B., Grossi, G., & Tagesson, T. (2014).
+Investor Relations and ESG Reporting in a Regulatory Perspective: A Practical Guide for Financial Market Participants, Palgrave Macmillan.

+Budding, B., Grossi, G., & Tagesson, T. (2014).
 Public Sector Accounting, Routledge.

 Weygandt, J.J, & Kimmel, P.D.
 (2022).
-Financial Accounting with International Financial Reporting Standards, Wiley. - Weygandt, J.J, Kimmel, P.D., & Kieso, D.E.
+Financial Accounting with International Financial Reporting Standards, Wiley.

+Weygandt, J.J, Kimmel, P.D., & Kieso, D.E.
 (2018).
-Accounting Principles IFRS Version, John Wiley & Sons. - Other library sources, including journal articles accessible through the Library, as assigned by the instructor.
+Accounting Principles IFRS Version, John Wiley & Sons.

+(1) GENERAL

 SCHOOL SCHOOL OF BUSINESS ADMINISTRATION

 DEPARTMENT ACCOUNTING AND FINANCE

 LEVEL OF STUDY UNDERGRADUATE

 MODULE CODE SEMESTER 4 th

 MODULE TITLE FINANCIAL STATEMENT ANALYSIS

-INDEPENDENT TEACHING ACTIVITIES If credits are awarded on separate module components break- down the hours of teaching activity per component, e.g. lectures, laboratory exercises, etc. If the credits are awarded on the entire module, provide the weekly teaching hours and the total credits TOTAL TEACHING HOURS ECTS CREDITS
+INDEPENDENT TEACHING ACTIVITIES If credits are awarded on separate module components break-down the hours of teaching activity per component, e.g. lectures, laboratory exercises, etc. If the credits are awarded on the entire module, provide the weekly teaching hours and the total credits TOTAL TEACHING HOURS G ECTS CREDITS

-6
+Lectures, In-class exercises, Ca ise studies 39 6

 Add rows as required.
-The organization

-teaching methods used are described
+The organization teaching methods used are described and the second statemethods used are described at the second n of teaching and the in detail in (5).

-MODULE TYPE Special background

-General background, special background, specialization, general knowledge, skills development
+MODULE TYPE General background, special background, specialization, general knowledge, skills development Special background

 PREREQUISITES: NONE

 TEACHING AND English

-ASSESSMENT LANGUAGE: · ·
+ASSESSMENT LANGUAGE:

 THE COURSE IS NO

-AVAILABLE TO ERASMUS STUDENTS
+AVAILABLE TO ERASMUS

+STUDENTS

-COURSE WEBPAGE Please visit https://oper neclass.uom. gr/
+COURSE WEBPAGE Please visit https://open eclass.uom.c 1r/

 This module aims to develop a number of tools that can be used for the analysis of the financial statements and decision making.
 It describes the inner and outer economic environment of a firm and how it affects its main business decisions.
-Moreover, it provides a number of methodologies for the valuation of profit and nonfor-profit entities.
+Moreover, it provides a number of methodologies for the valuation of profit and non-for-profit entities.
 Case studies will be used to support learning.